Brunodkali/Brunodkali/README.md

 About me

->I'm a Front End developer, UX/UI Design, technician in computer networks and lover and enthusiast of new technologies.
+>I'm a Junior Programmer Analyst, UX/UI Design, technician in computer networks and lover and enthusiast of new technologies.
 >Here will be available some UX/UI Design and programming projects, which can be seen in my repositories.

 ##